 Under the direction of the Master of Ceremonies, starting from the GAC with everyone keeping together, cruise behind the lead boats along the Goolwa shoreline to the Hindmarsh Island bridge keeping as close as possible to PORT (left hand shoreline).

-A Closed Waters permit will be obtained to facilitate this ceremonial aspect of the event.
+A Closed Waters permit has been obtained to facilitate this ceremonial aspect of the event.